inaki321/k8sOnDemand/README.md

 ```

 ## uses NodePort to be accesible from a cloud
+### Pods/services communicate between them using SERVICE-ClusterIP or POD-IP, but we can call them by its domain, SERVICE-ClusterIP or POD-IP
 Locally I can access to main-server.local and orchestrator.local, I can call the services by it's domain

 This is because I added them to /etc/hosts